 No, members are not required to exhaust all other funding sources before they can request an advance.
 However, a credit union must demonstrate it has first made a reasonable effort to utilize its own balance sheet liquidity and/or primary market funding sources.
 Credit unions cannot use the CLF as a conventional funding facility.
 The CLF is not intended to be a standard substitute for available market alternatives.
 To clarify whether it meets the CLF’s liquidity need criteria, members are encouraged to inquire upon need and interest with an Agent or directly with the CLF.

-The restriction upon the NCUA Board’s authority to approve liquidity advances was temporarily amended through December 31, 2020 by Section 4016(a)(3) of the CARES Act.
+The restriction upon the NCUA Board’s authority to approve liquidity advances was temporarily amended through December 31, 2021 by Section 4016(a)(3) of the CARES Act, as amended by the CAA.
 This section removed the phrase “the Board shall not approve an application for credit the intent of which is to expand credit union portfolios” from the Federal Credit Union Act (opens new window) and inserted “without first having obtained evidence from the applicant that the applicant has made reasonable efforts to first use primary sources of liquidity of the applicant, including balance sheet and market funding sources, to address the liquidity needs of the applicant.”
 This change gives the Board temporary flexibility and discretion to approve applications for Facility members even if the advance has an expansive effect so long as a credit union can demonstrate its primary sources of funding are insufficient to meet its needs at the time of the request.Close and return to top

 What collateral is required to secure a CLF advance?